 Just as Europe and Asia are connected by a bridge, the city of Istanbul has created a huge bridge between the past and the present.
 This is the most historic city.
 It has witnessed a lot of history.
 There are many memorial pillars here that remind us of past history.
 Istanbul was the capital of the ottoman and Byzantine empires.

 The city of Istanbul is one of the most beautiful places to relax in the midst of work.
 If you are newly married then don’t make any mistake in choosing this place for your honeymoon.
 Here Europe and Asia are divided by the Bosphorus River.
 On the cruise, The feeling of drinking coffee in the Bosphorus and enjoying the soft morning light is really different. you will be fascinated by the minarets of Hagia Sophia.
 So tourism insights suggest you for Istanbul travel.

-Best place to visit in Istanbul
+Best place to visit in Istanbul for 2022

 The Blue Mosque